cryptotechguru/EDENomicon/README.md

 ## Conventions

 1. The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in these rules are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

+## Projects

+1. A project is a sub-game that inherits from the base rule set of Cryptonomicon
+1. A project MUST have a unique name
+1. A project is located in a sub-folder of Cryptonomicon named after the project
+1. A project MAY override a rule in the base game only if the rule is tagged as #virtual
+1. A project MAY have its own set of players that MUST be a subset of the Cryptonomicon players
+1. A project MUST have a charter document that defines that goals of the project
+1. A project SHOULD be a collaborative game played between two teams, typically the Gatekeepers and Keymasters
+    1. The Gatekeepers (representing the project customers) SHOULD be responsible for acceptance criteria for project deliverables
+    1. The Keymasters (representing the project vendors) SHOULD be responsible for developing the project deliverables